The Cat o' Nine Tails: Production

+Screenplay

 Dario Argento and Dardano Sacchetti together mapped out the plot for The Cat o' Nine Tails, and split the writing of the screenplay between them.
 However, because the production was set up on the basis of the first 40 pages of the script, and those pages were all written by Argento, Argento demanded that he receive sole screenplay credit.
 Being credited for story alone meant a substantial pay cut for Sacchetti, so this set off a bitter and publicized dispute between Sacchetti and Dario and Salvatore Argento (the film's producer, and Dario's father).

+Filming

 The Cat o' Nine Tails was shot between September and October 1970.
 The film was shot on location in Berlin, Turin, and at Cinecitta Studios in Rome.

 Release

-The Cat o' Nine Tails was released in Italy on February 11, 1971.
-International releases included the United States in May 1971, West Germany on July 15, 1971, where it was distributed by Constantin and in France on August 11, 1971, where it was distributed by Wild Side.
+The Cat o' Nine Tails was released in Italy on 11 February 1971.
+International releases included the United States in May 1971, West Germany on 15 July 1971, where it was distributed by Constantin and in France on 11 August 1971, where it was distributed by Wild Side.